-Depending on the level of assistance necessary, either a home care nurse or a home care helper may be suitable.
+Depending on the level of assistance necessary, either a home care nurse or a home caregiver may be suitable.
 The two professions differ markedly.

 The one commonality between a home care nurse and home care helper is that both provide in-home, compassionate support for aging individuals.

 An elderly person who has just been discharged from a hospital stay will likely not require extensive monitoring or treatment that would necessitate a hospital setting.
 Instead, the senior may recuperate in the comfort of home.
 In such a case, a home care nurse possesses the professional medical expertise to provide care.

 A senior who is in relatively stable physical health but who experiences cognitive decline is likely to benefit from a home caregiver.
 Such a professional is skilled in offering medication reminders, light housekeeping, and transportation.

 Families that elect one form of care over another may see a need for change in the future as the senior’s condition advances.
 An individual may start with a few hours of basic help from a home care helper.

 Eventually, as the senior’s condition progresses, the situation may gradually warrant the services of a home care nurse to provide skilled medical care.

 A home care nurse is a skilled medical professional.
 He or she has received training and licensure to be a registered nurse (RN) or licensed practical nurse (LPN) and perform the designated healthcare responsibilities relevant to the field.